redbrick/open-governance/documents/Constitution.md

 **4.6** The Term of Office of these elected officers shall be one academic year.
 A term shall be considered any time period greater than one academic semester.
 The academic year ends when the AGM is held at the end of Semester 2.

-**4.7** A person shall not hold the same office for more than 2 successive years.
+**4.7** A person shall not hold the same office for more than 2 successive terms.

 ## 5 Election of The Governing Executive Committee